ThoSe1990/cwt-cucumber/README.md

 The C++ API compiles its own `main`, which means you only need to implement the step definitions.
 I use a simple `box` class for demsontration (the `box` related methods should be self-explanatory).

 ### Implementing Steps - First Example
 Include the `cwt/cucumber.hpp` header and give each step a function name and a step name.
-The details (assertions, scenario context, defines) <a href="https://those1990.github.io/cwt-cucumber/" target=_blank>GitHub Pages</a>.
+The details (assertions, scenario context, defines) <a href="https://those1990.github.io/cwt-cucumber/" target="_blank">GitHub Pages</a>.

 ```cpp
 #include "cwt/cucumber.hpp"